Skip to main content

 opts.follow_common_rediects

-opts.follow_common_rediects: 0 - determines whether to follow standard redirects (e.g. http -> https and/or www.domain.com -> domain.com), if you specify 1 the scraper will follow standard redirects without considering parameter opts.recurse
+opts.follow_common_rediects: 0 - determines whether to follow standard redirects (e.g., http -> https and/or www.domain.com -> domain.com), if you specify 1 then the scraper will follow standard redirects regardless of parameter opts.recurse

 opts.http2

-opts.http2: 0 - determines whether to use the HTTP/2 protocol when executing requests, defaults to HTTP/1.1 is used
+opts.http2: 0 - determines whether to use the HTTP/2 protocol when performing requests, by default HTTP/1.1 is used

 opts.randomize_tls_fingerprint

-opts.randomize_tls_fingerprint: 0 - this option allows bypassing site bans based on TLS fingerprint (1 - enabled, 0 - disabled)
+opts.randomize_tls_fingerprint: 0 - this option allows bypassing website bans by TLS fingerprint (1 - enabled, 0 - disabled)

 opts.tlsOpts

-tlsOpts: { ... } – allows passing settings for https connections
+tlsOpts: { ... } – allows passing options for https connections

 await this.cookies.*